- University of Wisconsin-Eau Claire

 The project is expected to be completed in fall 2018, and the footbridge will be closed from late May to late August in both 2017 and 2018.More information

-If you choose to be an undeclared student you will be welcomed and supported at UW-Eau Claire.
-Through the Advising, Retention, and Career Center, you will have an academic advisor who has the curricular and career expertise to help you explore majors.
-Many students want more information about themselves, the university environment and potential careers before they decide on their major. **About one third of new freshmen are undeclared.
+If you choose to be an undeclared student, you will be welcomed and supported at UW-Eau Claire.
+You will be assigned an academic advisor in the Advising, Retention, and Career Center who has the curricular and career expertise to help you explore majors.
+You can learn more about yourself, the university, and possible majors and careers before you decide on a major. **About one third of new freshmen are undeclared.
 Of the remaining two thirds who arrive at the university with a declared major, 60 percent will change their major at least once before graduating.
 So, most students are undecided at some point in their college career!**

-It is far better to systematically decide on a major than to jump into one prematurely.
-Selecting a major is made up of three components: First learn more about yourself; then, learn about academic disciplines at the university level; and finally learn about careers available to you.
-You can analyze this information and follow a logical decision making process.
+The major and career decision process has three components: First learn more about yourself; then, learn about academic disciplines at the university level; and finally learn about careers that interest you.

-If you work with an advisor each semester from the time you arrive at UW-Eau Claire, you will be able to finish most majors within four years .
+If you work with an advisor each semester from the time you arrive at UW-Eau Claire, you will be able to finish most majors within four years.
+Research shows that being undeclared does not typically delay graduation.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!